CKeibel/FHSWF-MLOps/README.md

 ### Pre-Commit

-This project uses precommit for linting and formatting the code before it is actively committed to the project.
+This project uses **pre-commit** for linting and formatting the code before it is actively committed to the codebase.
 This helps to ensure code quality and code readability.

 To install pre-commit, the following command can simply be run in the terminal.